-Confidential Employees should direct students who wish to request such remedial and/or protective measures to the Deputy Title IX Coordinator for Students, located in the Office of the Dean of Students (“ODOS”).
-Students should understand, however, that ODOS employees (including the Deputy Title IX Coordinator) are not Confidential Employees, and thus will share any disclosures made to them about Prohibited Conduct with the Title IX Coordinator.
+Confidential Employees should direct students who wish to request such remedial and/or protective measures to the Title IX Coordinator, located in the Office for Equal Opportunity and Civil Rights (“EOCR”), or to the Office of the Dean of Students ("ODOS").
+Students should understand, however, that EOCR and ODOS employees are not Confidential Employees, and thus will share any disclosures made to them about Prohibited Conduct with the Title IX Coordinator.
 Students may be able to access a range of remedial measures without disclosing significant details about the alleged Prohibited Conduct, however, and also may request that their names not be shared with the Respondent or others, that no investigation be pursued, and/or that no disciplinary action be taken.
 The University will honor such requests if it is possible to do so while also protecting the health and safety of the Complainant and the University community.
 Such requests will be considered by an Evaluation Panel, as described in the Student Procedures.
 (See also Section B.2.d below.)

 Making a Report: